rahulanand1103/rahulanand1103/README.md

 * <a href="https://github.com/rahulanand1103/rag-citation">RAG Citation</a>: A Python package that enhances the credibility of AI-generated content by combining retrieval-augmented generation with automatic citation generation.
 * <a href="https://github.com/rahulanand1103/ytkit">ytkit</a>: ytkit fetches subtitles from YouTube channels, playlists, and search results in just a few lines of code — perfect for RAG, AI apps, and content analysis!
 * <a href="https://github.com/Andrew-Jang/RAGHub/commits/main/?author=rahulanand1103">RAGHub Contributor</a>: Contributed to RAGHub, a community-driven project cataloguing the rapid growth of tools and projects in the Retrieval-Augmented Generation (RAG) ecosystem.
+* <a href="https://github.com/rahulanand1103/youtube-script-writer">YouTube-Script-Writer</a>: YouTube Script Writer is an open-source Multi-AI agent that generates tailored video scripts based on title, language, tone, and length.
+It streamlines research and writing, allowing creators to focus on delivering their content.

+Resources

 ## ⚙️ Tech Stack